Has the term Retirement passed its sell buy date?

 RETIREMENT PLANNING – RELATIONSHIPS WITH YOUR PARTNER

 - Do you need to talk with your partner about any impact on your usual routine?
-In years gone by when I ran retirement seminars to predominately men with stay at home wives we talked about the impact when you ‘get under her feet’;
+In years gone by (back in the 1980s) when I ran retirement seminars to predominately men with stay-at-home wives we talked about the impact when you ‘get under her feet’.

 - Why not talk with your partner about how you would like your retirement to be.
-Would it be good to start a new interest together – we took up dancing in our mid/late 50s;
+Would it be good to start a new interest together – we took up dancing in our mid 50s.

 - Are you happy in your relationship – this is a time when some people realise they have drifted so much that they should live apart.